Overview

 Scope

-The entire device program in one file, firmware/src/main.cpp (C++ / Arduino), backed by ~3,700 lines of Python host tooling in backend/.
+The entire device program in one file, firmware/src/main.cpp (C++ / Arduino), backed by a Python host-tooling suite in backend/.

-Ten sun-shaded worlds plus the live Night Sky planisphere, with the ISS tracked over Earth; targeting the LilyGo T-Display-S3 AMOLED (ESP32-S3, 8 MB PSRAM) via PlatformIO.
+Ten sun-shaded worlds, the live Night Sky planisphere (with the naked-eye planets), and a live NOAA tide dial, with the ISS and USGS earthquakes tracked over Earth; targeting the LilyGo T-Display-S3 AMOLED (ESP32-S3, 8 MB PSRAM) via PlatformIO.

 Deep-Dive Diagnostics